grumpygamer/DeloresDev/README.md

 ## Animation
 Animation control files can be found in `DeloresDev/Animation` and are `.json` files.
 The tool that created these for Thimbleweed Park is long gone.

+## Translations
+The version of Delores that is on stores does not inlcude any translation.
+This version has all the text stripped and wrapped and placed into `DeloresDev/Translations_en.tsv`.
+See the help doc on Translations or look at `DeloresDev/Scripts/Helpers/TranslationHelpers.dinky` for more information.

 ## Wimpy
 The tool to add and position objects is called **Wimpy** and it can be download [here](https://thimbleweedpark.com/deloresdev)